wazo-platform/wazo-platform.org/content/install-c4.md

 redis
 ```

-Configure your Wazo Platform Class 4 with your deployment-specific settings, as follows:
+Configure your Class 4 engine with your deployment-specific settings, as follows:

 ```Ini
 [database:vars]